I still remember the first time I walked into a coffee shop as a complete newbie and feeling totally dumbfounded as to what to order.

 - Pulse/mix on low until small bits remain, then stream in hot water while the blender is on until a paste is made.
-You will need to scrape the down sides and encourage it along periodically.
-Only add enough water to form a paste - too much and it will be too liquidy.
+You will need to scrape down the sides and encourage it along periodically.
+Only add enough water to form a paste – too much and it will be too liquidy.
 Set aside.

-- Divide between two tall serving glasses and top with coconut whipped cream (optional).
+- Divide between tall serving glasses and top with coconut whipped cream (optional).
 Best when fresh, though leftovers can be kept in the refrigerator for a few hours, or in the freezer for a few days.

 *Prep time reflects time for freezing ice cubes and preparing cold brew coffee.

 *Inspired by / adapted from my 3-ingredient Cold Brew Mocha Frappe.